Translated subtitles in three languages illustrated graphic

 Translating subtitles: Everything you need to know

-Translating subtitles into other languages is just one form of video localization, as well as dubbing and voiceover.
-It’s a way to make your video culturally and linguistically relevant to new audiences and break down barriers.
+Translating subtitles into other languages is one form of video localization, as well as dubbing and voiceover.
+It’s a way to make your content culturally and linguistically relevant to new audiences and break down barriers.
+But it’s not just language barriers we’re talking about.

 What types of content need subtitles?

-Here are just a few of the types of videos that you may have available for subtitling.
-The possibilities are (almost) endless!
+Here are just a few types of videos that you may have available for subtitling:

 • Marketing videos